 The form, as with other disclosure forms, may be a separate document or be included as part of another document.
 If it is part of another document, the form must be of the same size type or larger than the rest of the document and must be conspicuous in its placement.
 The first sentence on the form must be in uppercase and boldface type.
-(See end of chapter for the Consent to Transition to Transaction Broker form.)
+(See the end of this chapter for the Consent to Transition to Transaction Broker form.)